PaperMC/PaperDocs/source/about/faq.rst

 No, Paper does not support Forge mods of any kind.
-While there have been attempts to merge the Forge and Bukkit platforms in the past, it has never been a wonderful experience for developers or administators.
+While there have been attempts to merge the Forge and Bukkit platforms in the past, it has never been a wonderful experience for developers or administrators.

 If this is something you're after, we'd point you towards the `Sponge Project <https://www.spongepowered.org>`_ instead.